Northland Juices

 Northland Juices is a division of Apple & Eve, a juice company based in Port Washington, New York, United States.
 Apple & Eve, founded by president Gordon Crane in 1975, is one of the largest privately held juice companies in the U.S.

 Company history

-Apple & Eve L.L.C is a privately held company specializing in 100 percent juice and organic juice products.
+Apple & Eve LLC, is a privately held company specializing in 100 percent juice and organic juice products.
 In 1983, Northland Cranberries, Inc. launched its brand of 100% juice cranberry blends in Wisconsin Rapids, Wisconsin, sold through supermarkets, drug store chains, mass merchandisers and food service outlets throughout the United States.